hermesthecat/argononed/README.md

 # Argon One Daemon

+**EXPERIMENTAL BUILD TO RUN A PWM FAN AND NOT USE THE ARGON CONTROLLED FAN!**
-A replacement daemon for the Argon One Raspberry Pi cases, and the Argon Artik Fan Hat.
+Do not use this branch for an Argon One case or Artik Hat.

 ## How To Install